andyfitzsuse/andyfitz.github.io/posts/ai-templating.md

 ## Why is this a game changer?

 It was Lawrence Lessig who said:
-<blockquote class="qupte">“Creativity and innovation always builds on the past.
-The past always tries to control the creativity that builds upon it.” </blockquote>
+> Creativity and innovation always builds on the past.
+> The past always tries to control the creativity that builds upon it.

 Lessig was of course talking about needed reforms in copyright law; however his statement has become even more true when considering the breakthroughs we’re looking at today.